a-mhamdi/ros2/Labs/Lab-1.typ

 = Monitoring Communication

-In *ROS2*, it is crucial to monitor messages being published on a topic in real-time.
+In *ROS 2*, it is crucial to monitor messages being published on a topic in real-time.
 This can be done using the `ros2 topic echo` command:
 ```bash
 ros2 topic echo /turtle1/cmd_vel
 ```